C# Methods: A Comprehensive Guide to Functions in C#

 Let’s break down each component:

-Access Modifier (Optional):
+1. Access Modifier (Optional)

-'internal': The method is accessible within the same assembly (project).
+• internal: The method is accessible within the same assembly (project).

 The method name is an identifier that uniquely identifies the method.
 It is used to call the method from other parts of the program.

-Method Body (Statements):
+5. Method Body

-Inside the method body, you'll find the code that gets executed when the method is invoked.
+The method body contains the code that gets executed when the method is called.
 It is enclosed in curly braces {}.
-The statements inside the method body perform the desired operations and can use the parameters passed to the method.

 public class MathOperations